nseah21/say-no-to-scams/README.md

 #### 📃 How does it help with our problem?
 1. Empowering the Public: Customised Scam Reports & User
 - By allowing users to report and upload scam descriptions, we can create personalized reports that help individuals easily identify and avoid bank scams.
-This is especially crucial for vulnerable groups like the elderly, who can access the information through a simple and user-friendly interface.
+This is especially crucial for vulnerable groups like elderly, who can access the information through a simple and user-friendly interface.
 2. Building Awareness & Knowledge: Personalised Tips for Continuous Learning
 - We go beyond just identifying scams.
 Our platform provides personalized suggestions and educational resources to help users understand and combat against bank scams, such as ransomware.
 This fosters public awareness and empowers individuals to protect themselves.
 3. Real-Time Insights & Collaborative Aiding